porsche-design-system/porsche-design-system/packages/components/src/components/basic/typography/headline/headline.code.md

 ### Responsive

 The settings above can also be used on different major breakpoints `xs`, `s`, `m`, `l`, `xl`.

+**Note:** If you choose a custom responsive size, you have to take care of your semantic tag hierarchy.
+It defaults to `h1` for every combination.

 <Playground :markup="responsive" :config="config"></Playground>